learn-co-curriculum/nested-arrays-ruby/README.md

 Three levels deep is about as deep as you want to go when constructing multidimensional arrays.
 As you can see, things can get messy, fast.
 If you have more hierarchical data than can fit in a 3D array, it might be better to try using a dictionary-like data structure, called a hash, instead.

+<a href='https://learn.co/lessons/nested-arrays-ruby' data-visibility='hidden'>View this lesson on Learn.co</a>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/nested-arrays-ruby' title='Multidimensional Arrays'>Multidimensional Arrays</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/nested-arrays-ruby'>Nested Arrays</a> on Learn.co and start learning to code for free.</p>